Skip to main content

 Custom components allow you to extend the functionality of Evidence, as well as to make your code more reusable.

 In Evidence, you can build your own components and use them anywhere in your project.
 This is made possible through Svelte, the JavaScript framework Evidence is built on.
-These components can include the charts used for visualization, custom components created completely from scratch, or adaptations of existing UI components such as the sidebar, menu, etc.
+These components can include the charts used for visualization, custom components created completely from scratch, or adaptations of existing UI components such as the header, sidebar, menu, etc.

 Evidence Labs contains several good examples of custom components.